New Zealand pilot freed in Indonesia after 19 months in rebel captivity

 During his captivity, he was described by friends as a “kind and gentle man” who was helping Papuans by flying into remote areas not accessible by road and that many would not fly to, according to New Zealand media outlets.

-Indonesia maintains a heavy military presence in resource-rich but underdeveloped Papua to quell a long-running separatist insurgency.
+Indonesia maintains a heavy military presence in resource-rich but underdeveloped Papua to quell the long-running separatist insurgency.

 Rebel attacks in the region have risen in recent years and flying is the only way to reach remote mountainous areas there.

-Another New Zealander pilot, 50-year-old Glen Malcolm Conning, was shot dead last month after landing in the region with two Indonesian health workers and two children, all of whom survived.
+Another New Zealand pilot, 50-year-old Glen Malcolm Conning, was shot dead last month after landing in the region with two Indonesian health workers and two children, all of whom survived.

-Papua’s Melanesian population shares few cultural connections with the rest of Indonesia and the military has long been accused of gross human rights abuses there.

 The former Dutch colony declared independence in 1961, but neighbouring Indonesia took control two years later, promising a referendum.
 In 1969, a thousand Papuans voted to integrate into Indonesia in a UN-backed vote.